 It does seem to me that, with metal roofs, aluminum would be preferable to steel due to the coastal area.

 Additionally, overall, newer structures fared better than older ones.
 I assume this is due to enhanced building codes and enforcement, as well improved building materials and the fact that newer buildings have not gone through previous storms.

-As far as Houston … I actually never saw any flood damaged areas though I know I was near some.
-The flooding of course was horrible in some areas but that tended to be areas around creeks and run-off ditches … not as widespread as I had expected it to be.
+As far as Houston I actually never saw any flood-damaged areas though I know I was near some.
+The flooding, of course, was horrible in some areas, but that tended to be areas around creeks and run-off ditches and not as widespread as I had expected it to be.
 I saw a few asphalt roofs with wind damage.
 I did not see any tree damage in Houston.